peteash10/2017-body-of-work/words/1 - Opening Statement.md

 I will continue to use my Fellowship at Birmingham Open Media to find and develop collaborations with artists, institutions and organisations locally and internationally to develop this work.
 A wish-list of these can be found [here](https://github.com/peteash10/2017-body-of-work/blob/master/words/6%20-%20Potential%20Collaborators.md).

+##Exploring the world beyond human perception and comprehension

+Might be a title for this work.
+Or it might now.

 *to be continued*